-Discover how recent advances in information and communication technologies are transforming businesses and their operations.
-Learn how to leverage advanced technologies to design and operate smart and innovative enterprises.
+Discover how advances in information and communication technologies transform businesses and their operations.
+Leverage advanced technologies to design and operate smart and innovative enterprises.

 Global Sourcing and Distribution (SCMA 439)

-Apply the strategies, concepts and tools of supply chain management on a global scale and in the context of international trade.
-Learn best practices used to locate, develop, qualify and employ global suppliers.
+Apply the strategies and tools of supply chain management on a global trade scale.
+Learn best practices used to locate, develop, qualify and employ suppliers.

 Supply Chain Logistics Management (SCMA 444)

-Design cost-efficient distribution networks to satisfy customer expectations for delivery of products.
-Learn about key logistical functions including facility network design, order processing, inventory management, transportation, warehousing, material handling and packaging.
+Design cost-efficient distribution networks to satisfy customer expectations for product delivery.
+Key logistical functions, including facility network design, processing, inventory management, transportation, warehousing and packaging.

-Explore the advanced methods for data analysis and modeling to make data-driven predictions, and develop automated structures to support decision-making.
-Harness your interest in business analytics by learning tools for working with data, databases and reports from analytic models.
+Explore advanced methods for data analysis and modeling to make predictions and develop automated decision-making structures.
+Tools for data, databases and reports from analytic models.

 Strategic Supply Chain Management (SCMA 474)

-Engage in real-world supply chain management projects, working with local and regional companies to improve their supply chain operations and provide strategic insights.
-Apply the concepts and theories learned throughout your major in practical settings.
+Engage in real-world supply chain management projects and work with local and regional companies to improve supply chain operations and provide strategic insights.